Tissue Engineering and Regenerative Medicine (MSc)

 The modules shown are an example of the typical curriculum.
 Final modules will be published one month ahead of your programme starting.

-On completing Stage 1, students undertake a 5-month, laboratory-based research project, between April-September (Stage 2).
-Stage 2 culminates in the submission of an MSc Dissertation, based on MSc Project findings.
+On completing the taught stage (Stage 1), you will undertake a full-time 5-month, laboratory-based research project of your choice, between April-September (Stage 2).
+Stage 2 culminates in the submission of an MSc Dissertation and a poster presentation at a local research meeting, based on MSc Project findings.

 The University is committed to providing a wide range of module options where possible, but please be aware that whilst every effort is made to offer choice this may be limited in certain circumstances.
 This is due to the fact that some modules have limited numbers of places available, which are allocated on a first-come, first-served basis, while others have minimum student numbers required before they will run, to ensure that an appropriate quality of education can be delivered; some modules require students to have already taken particular subjects, and others are core or required on the programme you are taking.
 Modules may also be limited due to timetable clashes, and although the University works to minimise disruption to choice, we advise you to seek advice from the relevant School on the module choices available.